aeria-world/partner-integrations/access/README.md

 1. Include your Partner ID (PID) in the request header with the key `x-partner-code`.
 This helps Aeria identify your account.
 2. Deep sort the params and body data alphabetically.
-3. Sign the JSON stringified data of the format `{params: {[key: string]: string}, body: {[key: string]: any}}` using the AES256 encryption algorithm with secret key.
+3. Generate a hash of the JSON stringified data of the format `{params: {[key: string]: string}, body: {[key: string]: any}}` using the bcrypt hashing algorithm.
-4. Generate a hash of the signed data using the bcrypt hashing algorithm.
+4. Encrypt the hash using the Crypto.AES encryption algorithm with secret key.
-5. Include this hash in the request header with the key `x-signature`.
+5. Include this encrypted hash in the request header with the key `x-signature`.

 > **Note**: Aeria follows the same signing request steps when calling any webhook with the webhook secret key, ensuring secure communication between systems.